intermine/im-docs/docs/get-started/tutorial.rst

  This will take a couple of minutes to complete, the command runs the following steps:
   1. Checks that a source with name `uniprot-malaria` exists in `project.xml`
-  2. Reads the !UniProt XML files at the location specified by `src.data.dir`
+  2. Reads the UniProt XML files at the location specified by `src.data.dir`
   3. Calls the parser included in the `uniprot` source with the list of files, this reads the original XML and creates `Items` which are metadata representations of the objects that will be loaded into the malariamine database.
 These items are stored in an intermediate `items` database (more about `Items` later).
   4. Reads from the `items` database, converts items to objects and loads them into the malariamine database.